-For a better idea of what will-writing service will suit you best and the likely costs, contact QualitySolicitors on 01978227280; our Free First Advice is a free five-minute chat with us so we can tell you how we can help.
+For a better idea of what will-writing service will suit you best and the likely costs, contact QualitySolicitors on 08082747557; our Free Initial Assessment is a free five-minute chat with us so we can tell you how we can help.

 Of course it’s well known that in order to make a valid will, you need to declare that you’re of ‘sound mind’.
 That is, you have the mental capacity to think clearly about what you want to happen to your assets after your death.